notmike-5/libbitcoinpqc/README.md

 ## Security Notes

 - This library does not provide its own random number generation.
 Users must provide entropy from a secure source.
+- Random data is required for key generation, but not for signing.
+All signatures are deterministic, based on the message and secret key.
 - The implementations are based on reference code from the NIST PQC standardization process and are not production-hardened.
 - Care should be taken to securely manage secret keys in applications.